-For UE equipment operating in FR1 (table 4.1-1), the radiated emission applies to the enclosure port antenna ports available.
+For UE equipment operating in FR1 (table 4.1-1), the radiated emission applies to the enclosure port with antenna ports available.

 For UE equipment supporting operations in FR2 (table 4.1-1) the enclosure port is inseparable from the antenna port.